DanielGaull/cortex/README.md

         y: 0,
     };

-However, bundles can also have functions defined on them, below the list of fields.
-Within bundle functions, you have access to a special variable called `this`, which refers to the current instance.
+Bundles can also have functions defined on them, below the list of fields.
+You still have access to a special variable called `this`, which refers to the current instance.
 For example:

     bundle Point {
         x: number,